JhonnyJason/thingy-schema-validate-sources/ressources/README.md

 Current Functionality
 ---------------------

-We have some Enum Types.
+We have some "Enum" Types.
 We may import it into a validators-modulefile  as:
 ```
 import {
-    NUMBER, STRING, STRINGHEX, STRINGHEX32, STRINGHEX64, STRINGHEX128, BOOLEAN, ARRAY, NUMBERORNULL, OBJECT
+    NUMBER, STRING, STRINGHEX, STRINGHEX32, STRINGHEX64, STRINGHEX128,
+    BOOLEAN, ARRAY, NUMBERORNULL, OBJECT, OBJECTORUNDEFINED, NONNULLOBJECT
 } from "thingy-schema-validate"
 ```